IyesGames/minewars/doc/src/gameplay/territory.md

 Road tiles are treated as land tiles for the purpose of capturing.

-However, note that cities only count as connected, if there is a path that is fully owned by the player.
+However, note that cities only count as connected if there is a path that is fully owned by the player.
 Upon losing even a single tile, the connection is broken.